Different Forms of Art

 Frank Lloyd Wright

-Key Characteristics of Architecture as an Art Form
+What Makes Architecture an Art Form

 Literature

-Literature as an Art Form
+Literature as a Form of Art

 Literature is a form of communication that uses language as a medium to convey ideas, emotions, and experiences.
 It incorporates a wide range of creative and intellectual expressions, including different genres and literary devices.